BZoennchen/Pages/_posts/2024-10-30-a-crisis-of-non-communication.md

 In their book *The Tree of Knowledge* {% cite maturana:1987 %} Maturana and Varela very briefly discuss society.
 They think that, unlike cells serving the whole organism, a functioning society should prioritize the needs and well-being of the individual.
+I totally agree.
-Can we bring their humanistic viewpoint in line with Luhmann's theory?
+But can we bring their humanistic viewpoint in line with Luhmann's *anti-humanistic* theory?
-That would be nice but probably not in the spirit of the author.
+That would be nice but is probably not in the spirit of the author.
 While both views address the organization of society, Maturana and Varela focus on an ideal in which society exists for the benefit of individuals, whereas Luhmann's theory suggests that society, as a system, operates independently of individual well-being.
 We could evaluate societies (across time and space) according to the degree they served individual well-being and then learn from the lessons to irritate our society in such a way that it becomes more *functional*, in Maturana's and Varela's sense of the word.
 However, operationalizing this perspective would face challenges within Luhmann's framework.